mohamed2012004/study-buddy/README.md

 **Project Summary**

 Study Buddy AI is an educational application built with **Streamlit** that allows users to automatically generate quizzes based on topic, question type (multiple choice or fill-in-the-blanks), difficulty level, and number of questions.
-The app evaluates answers and provides a **score** along with a **confidence level** using the **Hallucinate Detector** from *Victara*.
+The app evaluates answers and provides a **score** along with a **confidence level** using the **Hallucinate Detector** from *Vectara*.
 Results can be saved as CSV files.

 ---